 Once a candidate is deemed acceptable, they must take a magically binding “oath of office”.
 (This oath is not optional.)

 Some Wizards choose to remain independent.
-However, those with an aptitude for politics are granted land and title of nobility within one of the Wizard Kingdoms (often in name only; see also “separating land from lordship” rules from Axioms #3).
+However, those with an aptitude for politics are granted land and title of nobility within one of the Wizard Kingdoms (often in name only; see “separating land from lordship” rules from Axioms #3 for excruciating detail).

 In return, the newly-minted Wizard-Baron must collect tithes from his domain’s citizens to fund the Invisible School, and is expected to train new apprentices when they are identified by a “surveyor”.